Worldsoul1/Momiji-Character-Mod/Momiji/README.md

 Bug reports, card suggestions, balance feedback are appreciated.
 For feedback, post your suggestions in the modding channel in the LBoL Discord.

 * For the list of all the arts used, check ART.md.
+* For a log of all changes, check CHANGELOG.md.

 ## Special Thanks: